JadLevesque/Mostly-unimportant-code/fib stack file iter/README.md

 ```
 This is another linemarker.
 In this instance, it sets the next line to `0`, the file name to `stdio.h`, and the current file in the file stack as a system header, which disables a few warnings.
 The next line just includes `stdio.h`.
 The comment is there to keep the syntax highlighter of Godbolt happy.

+Note: despite the line changing through this linemarker, the iteration condition is not affaceted by this.
+This is because the program metaprogram is very inefficient and will most probably crash before reaching an pre-overflow corner case.

 ### Line 14
 ```C